Skip to main content

 After completing this class, participants should be able to:

-• Identify and explain the 6 steps in the practice of EBP
+• Identify and explain the 5 steps in the practice of EBP

-• Identify the major study designs in clinical medicine
+• Identify the major clinical study designs

 • Identify the parts of a well-built clinical question